gsa-tts-archived/handbook/pages/about-us/center-of-excellence/engagements/index.md

 We know we have been successful when:

-- Partner is fully operating product without TTSC support and tools
+- Partner is fully operating product without TTS support and tools
-- Case studies, blog posts, or talking points are prepared for both TTSC and the partner to describe the outcomes achieved
+- Case studies, blog posts, or talking points are prepared for both TTS and the partner to describe the outcomes achieved
-- TTSC practices are updated based on lessons learned if applicable
+- TTS practices are updated based on lessons learned if applicable
 - Engagement is administratively closed